google/peoplemath/README.md

 To reproduce the behaviour of the continuous build, first construct the base image using `docker build -t peoplemath-build-base -f build/Dockerfile build`.
 Then replace the `FROM` clause of the root `Dockerfile` with `FROM peoplemath-build-base`, and run `docker build -t peoplemath-build .` from the root of the project.

+If you wish to run the build on Google Cloud Build using your own resources, follow [these instructions](https://cloud.google.com/cloud-build/docs/quickstart-build?hl=en#build_using_dockerfile) using one of your own projects:

+* If you have not already done so, enable Artifact Repository for your project, and create a Docker repository ([instructions](https://cloud.google.com/artifact-registry/docs/manage-repos)).
+* Take a note of the Artifact Repository path, as you will need it for the commands below.
+It will be of the form `<REGION>-docker.pkg.dev/<PROJECT>/<REPO>`.
-If you wish to run the build on Google Cloud Build using your own resources, follow [these instructions](https://cloud.google.com/cloud-build/docs/quickstart-build?hl=en#build_using_dockerfile) using one of your own projects.
-Run `gcloud builds submit --tag gcr.io/YOUR_PROJECT_ID/peoplemath-base` from inside the `build` folder to generate the base image, then substitute that tag into the `FROM` clause in the root `Dockerfile`, and run `gcloud builds submit --tag gcr.io/YOUR_PROJECT_ID/peoplemath` from the root of the project to run the build.
+* Run `gcloud builds submit --tag <REPO_PATH>/base` from inside the `build` folder to generate the base image.
+* Substitute that tag into the `FROM` clause in the root `Dockerfile`, and run `gcloud builds submit --tag <REPO_PATH>/peoplemath` from the root of the project to run the build.

 Running the commands in the `Dockerfile` manually should give a pretty good sense of whether the build is likely to pass or not.